KalanaRatnayake/yolo_ros/README.md

 | confidence_threshold    | CONFIDENCE_THRESHOLD    | `0.25`                      | Confidence threshold for predictions |
 | device                  | DEVICE                  | `'0'`                       | `cpu` for CPU, `0` for gpu, `0,1,2,3` if there are multiple GPUs |

 [1] If the model is available at [ultralytics models](https://docs.ultralytics.com/models/), It will be downloaded from the cloud at the startup.
 We are using docker volumes to maintain downloaded weights so that weights are not downloaded at each startup.
-Use the snipped in [Default models with Docker Compose](https://github.com/KalanaRatnayake/yolo_ros#default-models-with-docker-compose)

-[2] Give the custom model weight file's name as `YOLO_MODEL` parameter.
-Update the docker volume source tag to direct to the folder and use docker bind-mounts instead of docker volumes where the weight file exist in the host machine.
-As an example if the weight file is in `/home/kalana/Downloads/weight/yolov9s.pt` then use the snipped in [Custom models with Docker Compose](https://github.com/KalanaRatnayake/yolo_ros#custom-models-with-docker-compose)
+[2] Uncomment the commented out `YOLO_MODEL` parameter line and give the custom model weight file's name as `YOLO_MODEL` parameter.
+Uncomment the docker bind entry that to direct to the `weights` folder and comment the docker volume entry for yolo.
+Copy the custom weights to the `weights` folder.

 ## Latency description